On-chip spin-photon entanglement based on single-photon scattering: Supplementary Note 5: Spin-dependent Reflectivity Measurement

 Apart from measuring the photon visibility, another approach to probe the single-photon nature of the scattering process is through QD saturation measurement, in which the QD response is observed by scanning the power of the input qubit laser.
 From fitting the scattered signal, the mean photon number per pulse $\bar{n}$ can be extracted, where $\bar{n}\ll1$ indicates the scattering occurs in the single-photon regime.
-To mimic the entangling gate experiment, we prepare a single pulse of 2~ns duration and scatter on a QD spin initialized in either $\ket{\Uparrow}$ or $\ket{\Downarrow}$.
+To mimic the entanglement experiment, we prepare a single pulse of 2~ns duration and scatter on a QD spin initialized in either $\ket{\Uparrow}$ or $\ket{\Downarrow}$.
 Due to the QD spin-dependent reflectivity, the input photon which is resonant with the QD transition $\ket{\Uparrow}\to\ketupe$ is coherently reflected.
-By time-gating on the reflected signal (Fig.~\ref{fig:saturation}a; green shaded region) and increasing the input power, the QD prepared in $\ket{\Uparrow}$ becomes saturated (Fig.~\ref{fig:saturation}b).
-The intensity in the reflected signal is fitted assuming a two-level system between $\ket{\Uparrow}\to\ketupe$:
+By time-gating on the reflected signal (Supplementary Figure~\ref{fig:saturation}a; green shaded region) and increasing the input power, the QD prepared in $\ket{\Uparrow}$ becomes saturated (Supplementary Figure~\ref{fig:saturation}b).
+The averaged intensity in the reflected signal is fitted assuming a two-level system between $\ket{\Uparrow}\to\ketupe$: